Welcome to today's edition of the Rush 24-7 podcast.

 And of course, at the top of the list, if they win Congress, the Democrats say they are going to catch Osama bin Laden, the same Osama bin Laden that Bill Clinton let slip through our fingers two or three times.

-They're gonna increase the number of spies.
+They're going to increase the number of spies.

 She left out tough.

-So they say they're gonna get Osama.
+So they say they're going to get Osama.

-Well, how are they gonna do this?
+Well, how are they going to do this?

-Because they don't want to do any spying on terrorists who are phoning into America or phoning out of America.
+It might serve us well to examine their track record because they don't want to do any spying on terrorists who are phoning into America or phoning out of America.

-They'd have no desire to find out what terrorists are up to.
+They have no desire to find out what terrorists are up to.

-They want to impeach and censure Oh, by the way, the big censure hearing today, Russ Feingold.
+Oh, by the way, the big censure hearing today, Russ Feingold, Specter was in this, was he on the Judiciary Committee.

 So Specter had to hold the committee.